sikron/elasticsearch-examples/README.md

 # Requirements

-* a running Elasticsearch 2 instance, e.g. in a Vagrant box ala `https://github.com/sikron/vagrant-elasticsearch-simple`
+* A running Elasticsearch 2 instance, e.g. in a Vagrant box ala `https://github.com/sikron/vagrant-elasticsearch-simple`

 # Parameters

-* host and port in the tests should be adapted
+* Host and port in the tests should be adapted

+# Modules

+* `pocs`
+  Basic index-creation, uploading data and searching over REST and with Transport client via TestNG tests.
+* `scenario`
+  A little scenario with more encapsulated implementation.
+Also driven by TestNg.